 Mr. Kantor was a leader of Milbank's Asian Task Force and was extensively involved in the Firm's Asian workouts and restructurings, including engagements in Indonesia and Pakistan.
 In domestic proceedings, he acted as bankruptcy counsel in a number of well-known insolvencies, including the Pan Am, Continental Airlines, AmericaWest, Air Wisconsin, AroChem refinery and Jesup Plastics bankruptcies, as well as numerous negotiated workouts.
 In addition to his transactional experience, Mr. Kantor argued before U.S. District and Bankruptcy Courts in litigation proceedings, as well as assisting in litigation before the Hong Kong Supreme Court (the trial court in the Hong Kong court system).

 Mr. Kantor has written extensively on international business matters.
-In addition to his book Valuation for Arbitration and co-editing Reports of Overseas Private Investment Corporation Determinations, serving as Editor-in-Chief for Transnational Dispute Management and on numerous editorial boards for publications, Mr. Kantor writes a regular feature, "The Money Column," for Global Arbitration Review that focuses on current developments in damages and similar issues.
-He has published numerous additional articles and papers.
+In addition to his book Valuation for Arbitration and co-editing Reports of Overseas Private Investment Corporation Determinations, serving as Editor-in-Chief for Transnational Dispute Management and on numerous editorial boards for publications, he has published numerous additional articles and papers.